 Basic Skills 1-8, Ages 7 & up: Basics 1-8 begin to teach the fundamentals of the sport, such as forward and backwards skating, three turns, mohawks, edges, and crossovers.
 Levels 4-8 begin to incorporate beginner jumps and spins.
 Helmets are highly encouraged.

 Freestyle 1-6: Freestyle levels 1-8 are divided into four sections: moves in the field, spins, dance/footwork sequence and jumps.
 The Free Skate levels are designed to give skaters a strong foundation on which to build their skills.
 This is the point where the skater can choose whether to pursue a recreational or competitive approach to the sport of figure skating.

 Adult 1-6: The Adult curriculum is designed for the beginner adult skater.
 It will promote physical fitness and improve balance and coordination while teaching proper skating techniques.
 Divided into six levels, adult skaters will progress at an individual rate while being challenged and motivated.
 This is an exciting new program for people who look to skating as an enjoyable part of a fit and healthy lifestyle.
 Helmets are encouraged.

 All PSSA registered members are eligible to participate in any USFS Basic Skills competition across the nation.
 Several competitions are available locally each year and more throughout New England.
-If you skater is interested in learning more about this option, please contact the PSSA skating director, Nicole Cochrane, for more details.
+If you skater is interested in learning more about this option, please contact the PSSA skating director, Sarah Pirrotta-Benoit, for more details.